jsantoos/serverless-aws/README.md

 ## Usage

-You can create, retrieve, update, or delete todos with the following commands:
+You can create, retrieve, update, or delete Employees with the following commands:

 ### Insert a Employee